mslugocki/bayesfit/README.rst

 Patch Notes
 ------------------

-19/11/2018 - fixed issue arising when user provided priors were extremely off the mark 15/11/2018 - setup.py file now rewquires modules to be installed
+- 19/11/2018 - fixed issue arising when user provides priors that are extremely off the mark
+- 15/11/2018 - setup.py file now requires modules to be installed

 Release Notes
 ------------------